MileHacker Logo

 Customs Regulations

-• Be aware of your home country's customs regulations regarding duty-free limits.
+• Be familiar with your home country's's customs regulations regarding duty-free limits.

-• Verify if there are any prohibited items to avoid issues upon your return.
+• Verify if there are any things you can't bring to avoid issues upon your return.

 • Keep receipts for all significant purchases for customs declaration.